Blazemeter/HLSPlugin/README.md

 ![](docs/HLSResults.png)

 Assertions are supported for the master playlist and variant (child) playlist.
 Examples: Response Assertion and Duration Assertion.
 Select `Main sample only` in assertion to test the master playlist response and `Sub-samples only` to test the variant (child) playlist response.

+## Stop/Interrupt Buttons

+In this plugin in particular, the Stop and the Interrupt button behaves in a different way as one can expect.
+For example:

+When the Stop button is pressed, JMeter will stop every download that is taking place, add the sampler that was interrupted and end up the excecution.

+On the contrary, the Interrupt button will wait for all the downloads to finish before closing the connections and finishing the excution.